jgrss/geowombat/doc/source/index.rst

 GeoWombat provides utilities to process geospatial and time series of raster data at scale.
 Easily process Landsat, Sentinel, Planetscope or RGB data and others.

+Modern satellites like Sentinel-2, Landsat, and PlanetScope give you petabytes of free imagery, but the Python tools for working with it are scattered across many libraries.
+A typical workflow makes you stitch together rasterio, GDAL, NumPy, xarray, geopandas, and scikit-learn, each with its own rules for coordinate systems, nodata, affine transforms, and chunked computation.
+GeoWombat gives you a single, high-level API that ties these libraries together behind one consistent interface, so you can process large raster datasets without writing low-level geospatial code, whether you are a GIS professional, a remote sensing scientist, or a machine learning practitioner.

 **Common Remote Sensing Uses**

 * Simple read/write for a variety of sensors (Landsat, Sentinel etc)